-The article is fascinating and powerful, so I had to bring you this summary, as I encourage you to, later, give it a read.
+The article is fascinating and powerful, so you know I had to bring it to you.

 “The Best Way to Save People From Suicide”

 Mr. Cherkis opens his piece with a hard-hitting introduction of two of his main characters.
-And, remember, this is non-fiction.
+And, remember, this is real life.

 Amanda, a 29-year-old nurse, decided at 5:30 on a Friday morning she was going to take her life when she got home from work.

-Ms. Whiteside is, well, a very different sort of therapist.
-For instance, she’s okay with emails from clients in between sessions – and replies.
-Hence, Amanda’s message on the day she planned on dying.
+Dr. Whiteside is, well, a very different sort of therapist.
+For instance, she’s okay with emails from clients in between sessions – and she replies.

-Though typically upbeat and highly expressive in her emails, sensing something was up, Whiteside’s reply to Amanda got right down to business: “If you are planning on killing yourself this evening or weekend, I need to know.”
+Now, Amanda is typically upbeat and highly expressive in her emails.
+Sensing something was up, Whiteside’s reply got right down to business…

-After multiple attempts to reach Amanda, and not hearing back, Whiteside called the police.
+After multiple unsuccessful attempts to reach Amanda, Whiteside called the police.
 And some six hours after she ingested the pills, Amanda was found.
 Way out of it, but alive.

 Jerome A. Motto, MD: The Foundation

-Along her academic journey, Whiteside discovered the work of Jerome Motto, a long-ago retired psychiatrist and suicide researcher.
-Go figure, Linehan was into his work, as well.
+Along her academic journey, Whiteside discovered the work of Dr. Jerome Motto, a long-ago retired psychiatrist and suicide researcher.
+Go figure, Linehan was into his work as well.

 Very simply, Motto sent occasional letters to those at risk.

-So how did Motto come up with his idea?
+So how did Motto come up with the idea?
 Well, he was an Army officer serving in Europe during World War II.
-And his greatest solace during a very difficult time came in the form of letters from a woman with whom he’d gone out only a handful of times back in the States.
+Throughout this difficult time, his greatest comfort came from the letters he received from a woman back in the States.
+Though they’d only gone out a handful of times she wrote bundles of them.

-Turns out she wrote tons of letters and they kept coming, even when he didn’t reply.
-His deep attachment to them surprised Motto, and he became driven to figure-out why.
-I mean, they weren’t love letters, the woman just wrote about commonplace things.
+Motto was surprised by his deep attachment to the letters, and he became driven to figure out why.
+I mean, they weren’t love letters – the woman just wrote about commonplace things.

-Motto wondered if the simple act of showing people he was there for them, expecting nothing in return, would make suicidal patients feel less isolated, less in conflict with themselves.
+He began thinking about the comfort provided by the letters he received during the war.
+And he wondered if the simple act of showing his suicidal patients he was there for them, expecting nothing in return, would make them feel less isolated – less in conflict with themselves.

 Enclosed was a self-addressed envelope without a stamp.
-Motto stated, “That’s important, because some of these persons were so sensitive that putting the stamp on the envelope would be pressure, that they’d feel obligated that we wouldn’t waste our stamp.”
+That was important because Motto believed some of the recipients were so sensitive that putting a stamp on the envelope would make them feel obligated to reply – not to waste a stamp.

 In all, 24 letters would be mailed to each study patient over five years.